Boxwood Festival Canada

 and healthy way to sing.
 Bel canto teaches singers to use both

 registers together.
-Singers have used both registers in most periods -
+Singers have used both registers in just about all periods -

 whether it be for medieval, classical or popular music today.
 Bel canto is

-therefore the perfect technique for just about all singing styles.
+therefore the perfect technique for all singing styles.
 So

 many young singers today ruin their voices by pushing up a weak lower